Android Core SDK Quickstart

-For getting started quickly, you can use our sample code.
-You can clone and run a sample application from the Android Core SDK GitHub repository.
+To get started quickly, you can use our sample code.
+You can clone and run a sample application from the Android Core samples, available in both Kotlin and Java.

 Objective